Learn How to Shoot on the Move One Step at a Time

 Moving crossways to the target is definitely more difficult than moving straight on towards or away from the target.
 Don’t bother with any weird criss-cross stepping.
 That’s a good way to trip, and it’s slow.
 Just walk like you have been walking all your life, one foot in front of the other, and twist your torso to square off with the target.
 If you pass the target and cannot twist your body any further, rotate your legs 180 degrees and walk backwards.
 That will still be smoother and easier than any criss-cross stuff.

 Practice shooting on the move through dry fire

 Start slowly – very slowly.
 Do what it takes to keep your sights lined up and pointing at the target.
 Work in some dry fire trigger pulls when you feel you have a good sight picture.
-Laser training rounds are an excellent way to gauge your shots while practicing shooting on the move.
+Watch your sights closely to see if they jump around when the shot breaks.

 When you get to the point where your sights stay on target at that walking speed, pick it up a little bit until your sights start bouncing out of the target.
 Work on controlling the gun and your steps and trying to achieve a new base speed for shooting on the move.

 Practice shooting on the move through shooting competitions